Almarch/ArduinoGotchi/README.md

 java TamaRomConvert rom.bin
 ```

-Then open the .ino file in Arduino IDE.
-You will then need to install specific libraries.
+Open the .ino file in Arduino IDE.
+You then need to install specific libraries.

 The code contains conditionally compiled parts.
 Depending on the target chip, comment the appropriate line between `#define ESP32` and `#define ESP8266` at the beginning of `Nanogotchi.ino`.